bgplab/bgplab/docs/basic/0-frrouting.md

 * Add the `bgpd=yes` line to the `/etc/frr/daemons` file[^FRMD].
 * Restart FRRouting with the `sudo systemctl restart frr.service` command (see also: [using sudo](#sudo))

-[^FRMD]: See [Configuring FRRouting](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-41/Layer-3/Configuring-FRRouting/) Cumulus Linux documentation for more details.
+[^FRMD]: See [FRRouting Daemons Configuration File](https://docs.frrouting.org/en/latest/setup.html#daemons-configuration-file) documentation for more details.

 You cannot change the FRR daemons in FRR containers.
 Restarting FRR would kill the container. _netlab_ takes care of that and enables all the daemons necessary to complete the lab exercises.